-23. As a general rule, provided that an industry partner contributes more than 50% of the project cost, it will be entitled to the ownership of the IP under the arrangements of a collaborative project unless otherwise agreed between the local research institution and its industry partner.
-The local research institution concerned should also seek prior consent of its industry partner on any plans to promulgate the R&D results for non-commercial purposes (e.g. academic journals).
+22. Under the PRP, the industry co-applicant should contribute, in the form of industry sponsorship, at least 50% of the total project cost (or 30-50% in the case of R&D Centre projects with exceptional approval from ITC).
+As a general rule, an industry co-applicant having contributed at least 50% of the project cost will be entitled to the ownership of the project IP unless otherwise agreed between the lead applicant (i.e. local research institution) and the industry co-applicant.
+The lead applicant should seek prior consent of its industry partner on any plans to promulgate the R&D results for non-commercial purposes (e.g. academic journals).

-24. R&D Centres may also undertake collaborative projects with a lower level of industry contribution not less than 30%.
-For projects which involve industry contribution of 30% up to 50%, the relevant R&D Centre should retain the IP ownership, and the industry partner should only be granted an exclusive licence or exclusive right to use the R&D results for a limited period (which should be shorter than the expected life span of the technology or product involved).
-At the same time, the R&D Centre should encourage its industry partner of a collaborative project to raise the level of its contribution to more than 50% within a reasonable timeframe (say, within the first nine months of the project period) in order for the latter to own the IP.
-If after reasonable negotiation, the industry partner indicates that it will not proceed to raise its contribution to more than 50% of the project cost, the Centre should be free to license the relevant R&D results to other companies after the expiry of the exclusive licence.
+23. With exceptional approval by ITC, R&D Centres may also undertake collaborative projects with a lower level of industry contribution amounting to 30% - 50%.
+For projects which involve industry contribution of less than 50%, the relevant R&D Centre should retain the IP ownership, and the industry partner should only be granted an exclusive licence or exclusive right to use the R&D results for a limited period (which should be shorter than the expected life span of the technology or product involved).
+At the same time, the R&D Centre should encourage its industry partner of a collaborative project to raise the level of its contribution to at least 50% within a reasonable timeframe (say, within the first nine months of the project period) in order for the latter to own the IP.
+If after reasonable negotiation, the industry partner indicates that it will not proceed to raise its contribution to at least 50% of the project cost, the Centre should be free to license the relevant R&D results to other companies after the expiry of the exclusive licence.